Francis Herbert Dufty

-Francis Herbert Dufty II (1846–1910), who was also known as Frank Dufty, was an English-born, Australian photographer, known for his photographs of Fiji.
+Francis Herbert Dufty II (c.
+1846–1910), who was also known as Frank Dufty, was an English-born, Australian photographer, known for his photographs of Fiji.
 Dufty's contribution to Fiji was of primary importance in the 1870s, and he was one of Fiji's most significant, early photographers.

 Life

 Francis Herbert Dufty was born in Kennington, Surrey, England, c.
 1846 to Francis Herbert and Martha (née Stow) Dufty.

 In 1865, Dufty and his brother, Edward, migrated to Australia.
 Their father and younger brother, Alfred, arrived in Melbourne, Australia, aboard the SS Great Britain in September 1868, while their mother and another brother, Walter, arrived in April 1871.

 In 1883, he was married to Louisa Palmer, eldest daughter of James Palmer, of Vagadaci, Levuka, Fiji.
 Their son, Colin Dufty, was an Australian rules footballer who played with Collingwood in the Victorian Football League.

 Dufty died in Melbourne in 1910 at the age of 64.